Cathode ray tube: Rebuilding

 CRTs used to be rebuilt; repaired or refurbished.
 The rebuilding process included the disassembly of the CRT, the disassembly and repair or replacement of the electron gun(s), the removal and redeposition of phosphors and aquadag, etc. Rebuilding was popular until the 1960s because CRTs were expensive and wore out quickly, making repair worth it.
 The last CRT rebuilder in the US closed in 2010, and the last in Europe, RACS, which was located in France, closed in 2013.

 Reactivation

-Also known as rejuvenation, the goal is to temporarily restore the brightness of a worn CRT.
+Reactivation, also known as rejuvenation, is a process with the goal of temporarily restoring the brightness of a worn CRT.
 This is often done by carefully increasing the voltage on the cathode heater and the current and voltage on the control grids of the electron gun manually.
 Some rejuvenators can also fix heater-to-cathode shorts by running a capacitive discharge through the short.

 Phosphors

 Phosphors in CRTs emit secondary electrons due to them being inside the vacuum of the CRT.
 The secondary electrons are collected by the anode of the CRT.
 Secondary electrons generated by phosphors need to be collected to prevent charges from developing in the screen, which would lead to reduced image brightness since the charge would repel the electron beam.

 The phosphors used in CRTs often contain rare earth metals, replacing earlier dimmer phosphors.
 Early red and green phosphors contained Cadmium, and some black and white CRT phosphors also contained beryllium in the form of Zinc beryllium silicate, although white phosphors containing cadmium, zinc and magnesium with silver, copper or manganese as dopants were also used.
 The rare earth phosphors used in CRTs are more efficient (produce more light) than earlier phosphors.
 The phosphors adhere to the screen because of Van der Waals and electrostatic forces.
 Phosphors composed of smaller particles adhere more strongly to the screen.
 The phosphors together with the carbon used to prevent light bleeding (in color CRTs) can be easily removed by scratching.